Montana's newest state park has an anticipated opening in 2014 -2015. The overlook is now open.

-With an opening anticipated in 2014, Milltown State Park features more than 500 acres of terrain, ranging from restored river bottoms to a pine forested bluff overlooking the confluence.
+The overlook is open now.
+The main park areas are anticipated to open to the public in 2014 - 2015.
+Milltown State Park features more than 500 acres of terrain, ranging from restored river bottoms to a pine forested bluff overlooking the confluence.
 The park will afford visitors a place to go hiking, biking, fishing, floating and watching for birds and wildlife.
 The park will include trails, picnic shelters and river access points.
-The overlook is open now.

 Interpretive displays will explore the natural and human history of the area.
 Among the many stories from the deep past are the Glacial Lake Missoula floods that shaped the landscape thousands of years ago.
 The Salish and Pend d' Oreille know the confluence as the place of big bull trout and consider it an ancestral home.
 In 19th century history, Meriwether Lewis made a Fourth of July passage through the confluence and decades later the Mullan Expedition spent a harsh winter there.
 Beginning in the 1880s, the rivers were dammed to produce power for the mills and communities but at great consequence.